Root Canal Treatment – Endodontics

 The procedure will require between 1 and 3 visits to the dentists or endodontist depending on the procedure.
 The first step in the process is to get an X-ray taken of your root canals—this allows the doctor to assess the shape of your roots, and see whether or not there are any signs of infection in the surrounding bone.

-After the X-ray, you will receive local anesthesia to numb the area of your tooth.
-Anesthesia is not always necessary, but most doctors prefer to anesthetize the area to ensure the patient is relaxed.
+After the X-ray, you will receive local anaesthesia to numb the area of your tooth.
+Anaesthesia is not always necessary, but most doctors prefer to anesthetise the area to ensure the patient is relaxed.
 Before drilling into your tooth to remove the pulp, the dentist will place a rubber dam around the infected tooth to keep it dry and free of saliva during the treatment.

 A hole is then drilled into the tooth, the pulp is removed, and your root canal is cleaned using root canal files, which scrape the sides of your root canal in order to remove any leftover pulp.
 Water or sodium hypochlorite is used throughout the treatment to wash away any debris.

-After cleaned, the tooth needs to be sealed back up.
-Depending on the severity of the erosion in your root canal, your doctor will either seal up your tooth during the same visit, or request that you come back after medication is applied to the interior of the tooth.
+After cleaning the tooth needs to be sealed back up.
+Depending on the severity of the erosion in your root canal, your doctor will either seal up your tooth during the same visit or request that you come back after the medication is applied to the interior of the tooth.

 A crown or protective restoration will often be applied to your tooth to restore it to full functionality, and your doctor will advise you on the restorative options available to you.

-What should you expect after Root Canal therapy?
+How much should you expect to pay for a Root Canal Filling?